aarnphm/aarnphm.github.io/content/dump/university/philo-1aa3/tut/Spinoza.md

 id: Arguments regards to Sphinoza
 tags:
   - philos1aa3
-  - university
+  - philosophy
 title: Arguments regards to Sphinoza
+date: 2023-10-11
 ---

 Substance = God = Nature

 -> There is only one substances

 Many attributes:

 - Thought
 - Extensions

 Each attributes:

 - Mode (Aristotle's substances)

 ```mermaid